d-griffin-dev/d-griffin-dev.github.io/_posts/2014-01-08-writing-every-day-with-help-from-750-words.md

 - writing
 ---

-# Writing every day with help from 750 Words

 To get better at writing, the first thing you have to do is read.
 The second thing, unsurprisingly, is to actually sit down and write.
 I am convinced why this is why it is so hard for most students (including my own experience here) to get that term paper finished at the end of the semester: because they haven't gotten in the habit of writing all the time.
 Having a blog is a great way to do this, and I will be talking about that in another post–but what if you don't want to publish your thoughts to the rest of the world?
 You could just keep a notebook, writing long hand, but maybe that's not your thing.
 Well, this helpful little website, [750 Words][1], can help you get your write on every day.

 The name of the website tells you what its all about: write 750 words, every day.
 It will help you become a better writer.
 When you log into the site, all you see is a toolbar and a flashing cursor.
 The date is written up there and you are ready to go.
 You just begin typing, and keep going until you hit 750 words.
 There is a little counter at the bottom, but otherwise it is just blank space for you to fill up with your words.